tushar-rupani/Association-Practice/README.md

 A user can have multiple address and at a same time a restaurant is also having an address.
 In this case this is how I am managing my table to make it polymorphic.

 ![Polymorphic Image](image.png)

+## Many to Many Polymorphic

+My example demonstrates a many-to-many polymorphic relationship where users can favorite multiple entities of different types, and each entity can be favorited by multiple users.